Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 - *Alexander* will review projects of: Daniel + Yaolu
 - *Daniel* will review projects of: Yaolu + Julia
 - *Yaolu* will review projects of: Julia + Christian

+See [project list](#available-projects) for respective GitHub user names for contact.

 **Each reviewer** is supposed to